Flymo 1200R robotic lawn mower review

 Unlike other robomowers, the battery in the Flymo 1200R can’t be easily removed and used in other Flymo products.
 So it always needs the charging dock to be easily located.
 That said, it is programmed to automatically dock and start charging when the battery’s low.

 The 1200R is designed for gardens up to 400 m² in size and can cover around 30 m² per charge, making it ideal for most properties.
 It can easily cut a large lawn area or multiple lawn areas with some assistance.

 Three blades sit on an adjustable plate and provide a cutting width of 17 cm.
 This plate can be adjusted between 2 and 5 cm, which allows you to tailor the overall cut.

 Using a random mowing pattern, the 1200R ensure the entire lawn is evenly cut, regardless of its size and shape.
 It can even handle slopes with a gradient of up to 25%.
 The onboard smart sensors enable it to mow uninterrupted while avoiding obstacles and collisions.

 As cuttings fall are returned to the lawn, there is no bin to empty or piles of grass clippings to rake.
 These clippings help to keep the grass healthy and provide it with nutrients.

-Finally, it offers 3 levels of security and uses a PIN code to ensure it can’t be operated if stolen.
-There’s also an onboard alarm.
+Finally, it offers 3 levels of security, including an onboard alarm and a PIN code to ensure it can’t be operated if stolen.

-Setting up the Flymo 1200R does involve quite a bit of effort even for a small lawn.
-Firstly, you need to check your lawn doesn’t have any large dips that could collect rainwater as coming into contact with water will damage the 1200R.
+Even for a small lawn, getting the Flymo 1200R set up does involve quite a bit of effort.
+As with buying any other robomower, firstly, you need to check your lawn doesn’t have any large dips that could collect rainwater as any contact with water will damage the 1200R.